 b) Leading Questions

-So you know what questions to avoid when interviewing sales people but what do you use instead?
-Using the question types detailed below is the way forward – once you’ve tried them you will never go back to other styles of interviewing.
+So you know what questions to avoid but what do you use instead?
 There are 2 types of questioning techniques we recommend:

 eg Give me a recent example of when you have had to deal with rejection

 A behavioural question is used to produce an example of a behaviour in relation to your assessment criteria.
-This question is designed to elicit a past situation and how your candidate reacted to it.
-The candidate will now tell you about a real life example which you then need to explore further to assess behaviour in this situation.
+Your candidate should now tell you about a real life example which you then need to explore further to assess behaviour in this situation.

 eg Tell me about a time when you were given an assignment your didn’t agree with